prebuy-ai/ORDER-ROUTING/TESTING_GUIDE.md

       'id': 'YOUR_VARIANT_ID',  // Replace with actual variant ID 'quantity': 1,
       'properties': {
-        '_Location ID': 'YOUR_LOCATION_ID'  // Replace with actual location ID
+        '_locationId': 'YOUR_LOCATION_ID'  // Replace with actual location ID
       }
     }]
   })